nikotsunami/osce/README.md

 	therefore can not be deleted anymore.
   * There is an *Export* button  in the Role table view, but nothing happens when it is clicked.
+  * Deleting a role does not work.
+  * Copying a role does not work as intended.
+When copying a role, *the checklist will not be copied*, instead the same checklist as the original role uses, will be linked.
+This makes the copy feature basically useless.
+	When copying a role, the checklist should be copied as well and the standardized_role should link the copied checklist.
+The same seems to be the case for role scripts!

 ### Questionnaire
   * "previous question" has no influence on the ordering of questions